-In this study, a hydrology model is being developed to simulate the overland flow for the TBW through full hydrological cycle.
-At the current phase of model development, Overland flow (OL), ET, and UZ flow modules have been developed using inputs parameters such as topography, soil, vegetation, precipitation and potential evapotranspiration.
-The stream flow (developing using MIKE 11) model and the MIKE SHE Saturated Zone (SZ) modules will be completed in subsequent phases of model development; therefore, no drainage network data or geologic formation was added to the simulation.
+This research has involved development of a hydrology model to simulate the overland flow for TBW through a full hydrological cycle.
+At the current phase of model development, the MIKE SHE OL, ET, UZ and SZ flow modules have been developed using input parameters such as topography, soil, vegetation, precipitation, potential evapotranspiration, soil characteristics and geologic formation.
+The stream flow model (being developed using MIKE 11) will be completed in subsequent phases of model development; therefore, no drainage network data has been added to the simulation.
 In this modeling effort, the study area was divided into 66 m by 66 m cells.
 To simulate overland flow (OL), the input data of initial water depth on the surface, surface detention storage, and Manning's number (M) were included in the model.
 The initial surface water depth is assumed to be zero.
 MIKE SHE uses the surface detention storage parameter to limit the amount of water that can flow over the ground in the watershed.
 The surface depth of water must exceed the surface detention storage in order to flow overland, otherwise it becomes ponded water.

 In MIKE SHE, the Manning M (also known as Strickler coefficient) is the inverse of the traditional Manning's value (n) which varies between 0.01 and 0.1, corresponding to M value between 10 and 100.
 The overland flow is significantly influenced by the Manning M value.
 The higher the value, the faster overland flow occurs.
-The value of Manning M used in the TBW model is shown in Table 1.
-In this study, the preliminary simulation was performed for a period of 2 months rainfall from 07/30/2014 to 09/30/2014.
-Future simulation will be performed for the period from 10/01/1993 to 09/30/1996 for which streamflow/discharge data was collected at the
+The value of Manning M used in the TBW model is shown in Table 3.

-USGS gauge station downstream of Tims Branch.
 Calibration and validation of the hydrological model will be performed in the future modeling framework using the USGS observed streamflow data.
 Calibration of the model will be performed during the period of 10/01/1993 to 10/01/1995 and model validation will be performed during 10/01/1995 to 09/30/1996.
 The model will be also tested for various scenarios including extreme rainfall and episodic storm events.